sharovatov/teamlead/articles/happiness.md

 The simple advise here: consider getting rid of estimations, story points or any other practice imposing time pressure on developers.

+**2. Broken professional ethics**

 > The third most frequent cause of unhappiness is to work with bad code and, more specifically, with bad code practices.
 Developers are unhappy when they produce bad code, but they suffer tremendously when they meet bad code that could have been avoided in the first place.
 As our participants stated, bad code can be a result of management decisions aiming to save time and effort in the short term.

-To sum this on up: **broken professional ethics**

 Martin Fowler has a very good [article](https://martinfowler.com/articles/is-quality-worth-cost.html) explaining exactly how ‘cutting costs’ on quality makes development more expensive.